 In Instead of Curriculum: Math Games (Fun Multiplication Practice!), I described some of the games I played with my sons to help them learn and practice their multiplication facts.
 Today, I’ll tell about some of the hands-on tools homeschoolers use to help their kids make sense of the basic concept of multiplication as well as related multiplication facts.

 Cuisenaire rods come in wood and plastic.
-This is the wood set I purchased from Rainbow Resources.
-I love the feel and sturdiness of these, and they are easier on bare feet.
+I love the feel and sturdiness of wood sets, and they are easier on bare feet.
 Today you can also find interlocking plastic Cuisenaire rods, magnetic Cuisenaire rods, and “ants-on-a-log” Cuisenaire rods, as well as idea books, guide books, one-centimeter graph paper, and other materials that can be used with Cuisenaire rods.

 Multiplication Wrap-ups sound complicated and hard to imagine, but they were something the kids picked up on with little or no instruction from me and practiced on their own.